Your credit reports contain information about where you live, how you pay your bills, and any public records that you may have.

+Other studies have found that up to 79% of the consumer credit reports surveyed contained some an error or mistake.
 That’s right.
-That means about 4 out of 5 people have information on their credit reports that is erroneous!
+That means about 4 out of 5 people have information on their reports that is erroneous!
 Astonishing isn’t it?

-Even worse, more than 25% of credit reports have errors serious enough to result in the denial of credit or increase rates.
-A good score can save you $100,000 over the life of a $250,000 mortgage.
+Even worse, more than 25% of credit report errors have are severe enough to result in the denial of credit or increase rates.
+Good credit scores can save you $100,000 over the life of a $250,000 mortgage.

 Credit Reporting Laws – Your Rights Under the FCRA

-That’s really just the beginning of the awful things that could happen to a consumer because of credit bureau’s erroneous reporting.
-For this reason and many others, it’s crucial that you review your credit report periodically.
+That’s just the beginning of the awful things that could happen to a consumer because of the credit bureau’s erroneous reporting.
+For this reason and many others, it’s crucial that you review your credit history periodically.

 However, the law is on your side.
 By law, credit bureaus have a responsibility to provide accurate information about you.
-The Fair Credit Reporting Act requires them to have a dispute process so that you can get your credit reports fixed.
+The Fair Credit Reporting Act requires them to have a dispute process so that you can get the errors fixed.

 Under the FCRA, if you dispute an item on your credit report with the creditors, they notify your creditor who must verify the item’s accuracy.

-If the item is proven to be inaccurate or unverifiable, the item must be removed from your credit report within 30 days after the dispute has been received by the credit bureau.
+If the item is proven to be inaccurate or unverifiable, the item must be removed from your credit report within 30 days after the credit bureau has received the dispute.

-There are numerous reasons for credit report errors.
+There are numerous reasons for errors.
 Lenders, banks, and collection agencies sometimes report things inaccurately.
 They are only human.
+They make mistakes

-They make errors.
-Sometimes people similar names or similar social security numbers get mixed up.
+Sometimes people have similar names or similar social security numbers get mixed up.
 Many times items of a family member’s account will appear on a credit report because of similarity in name.

-Identity theft errors is another possibility.
-If someone stole your social security number and opened an account in your name, even if you reported it, that account could still show up on your credit report as a mistake.
+Identity theft is another possibility.
+If someone stole your social security number or credit card and opened an account in your name, even if you reported it, that account could still show up on your report as a mistake.

-Re-aging of accounts can also occur when collection agencies pass your accounts around.
-These are also credit reporting errors and should be disputed.
+Re-aging of accounts can also occur when debt collectors pass your accounts around.
+These are also credit reporting errors and you should dispute them.

 The dispute process can be done via mail, phone or online.
-We highly recommend that you do it through the mail.
+We highly recommend that you do it through the certified mail.
 This allows you to keep records of all correspondence with the credit bureaus.
 It’s also much more effective doing it through the mail.
-You give up some of your rights when you do it at the credit bureaus website.
+You give up some of your rights when you dispute online at the credit bureau’s website.

 Analyze Your Credit Reports

-To dispute these errors you must first get your credit reports.
-You will then want to spend some time analyzing your credit reports.
-Make sure that all of the information being reported is accurate.
+To dispute these errors, you must first obtain copies of your credit reports.
+You will then want to spend some time analyzing them.
+Make sure that everything being reported is accurate including your personal information.

-Look for any negative accounts that are being reported.
+Look for any negative accounts on your report.
 Do you notice anything about them that could be questionable?
 If so, you have the right to dispute that account.

 Send a Credit Dispute Letter

-If the information provider finds the disputed information is inaccurate, it must notify all three nationwide consumer reporting companies so they can correct the information in your file.
+If the creditor finds inaccurate information within the disputed account, it must notify all three credit reporting agencies so they can correct the information in your file.
 Sometimes the creditor simply fails to respond to the credit bureau.
-In that case, the credit bureau simply removes if from your credit report.
+In that case, the credit bureau must remove it from your report.

-It’s important to follow up with your credit report dispute if you don’t receive the desired results.
+You will need to follow up with your credit report dispute if you don’t receive the desired results.
 It’s also possible that your letter gets ignored.
 If you have not received a response within 30-40 days, you will need to send a follow-up letter.
-You can also file a formal complaint with the FTC.
+You can also file a formal complaint with the Federal Trade Commission (FTC).